rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 In this section, we lay the groundwork for the following sections.
-We introduce fundamental concepts that are required in our storage approach, which will be explained in []{#storage}, and its accompanying querying algorithms, which will be explained in []{#querying}.
+We introduce fundamental concepts that are required in our storage approach, which will be explained in [](#storage), and its accompanying querying algorithms, which will be explained in [](#querying).

 As mentioned before in [](#related-work), we can distinguish individual copies (IC), change-based (CB), or timestamp-based (TB) storage strategies in RDF archiving solutions, each having their own advantages and disadvantages with respect to querying and storage.
-In order to resolve VM, DM, and VQ triple pattern queries efficiently while still making smart use of storage space, our approach uses a hybrid IC/CB/TB storage technique.
+In order to resolve VM, DM, and VQ triple pattern queries efficiently while sti ll making smart use of storage space, our approach uses a hybrid IC/CB/TB storage technique.

-In summary, our approach consists of <ins class="comment">intermittent</ins> _fully materialized snapshots_, followed by _delta chains_.
+In summary, our approach consists of intermittent _fully materialized snapshots_, followed by _delta chains_.
 Each delta chain is stored in _tree indexes_ where values are dictionary-encoded and timestamped in order to reduce storage requirements and lookup times.
 Furthermore, each index is replicated for three different triple component orders,